OnionIoT/Onion-Docs/Omega2/Projects/oled/qr-code-generator.md

 #### 3. Downloading the Code

+// TODO: see smart-plant-p1 for an example of how this step should look: we describe what we're going, provide them a link to learn more about Git, but we don't require them to look at the link to actually execute what we're asking them to do
+// note: can still reuse most of the text from here, don't just copy paste from the smart plant

 Now we need to download the Python code from GitHub that actually does all the work.
 [Connect to the Omega's command line](https://docs.onion.io/omega2-docs/connecting-to-the-omega-terminal.html) and run the following command:

 ```